imarc/craft-cms-testing/README.md

             config.baseUrl = process.env.CYPRESS_SITE_URL ? process.env.CYPRESS_SITE_URL : process.env.DEFAULT_SITE_URL
             ...

 2. Add a Cypress action to the Buddy deployment pipeline(s) you want to test.
+By default this will create a node environment using cypress/base @latest.
+If the project deployment environment specifies a fixed version, this step should be configured to use the same version as the regular deployment.
+By default, this will also be configured to use a cache rather than doing a clean install.
+The cache setting should also match the regular deployment environment.

-We recommend testing on UAT and DEV.
+We recommend setting up a testing step on UAT and DEV.

         npm install
         npm install cypress
-        ./node_modules/.bin/cypress run
+        $(npm bin)/cypress run

 ### Gitlab Pipeline